How to Pollinate Your Own Plants

 In pollinating, bees are obviously the best method to use.
-Way better than we could ever possibly beat doing it because they are naturals.
+They are way better than we could ever possibly be at doing it because they are naturals.
 But what are we to do when we don't have access to bees or if we do they are just to scarce to do a big enough impact?
 Well, we resort to basic human instinct and adapt!

-Hopefully I don't have to tell you about the birds and the bees so I hope there are no spoilers here:) Every plants will have a female and a male part.
-You need both to produce fruit and pollination takes the pollen from the male to the female flower.
+Hopefully I don't have to tell you about the birds and the bees so I hope there are no spoilers here.
+Every plant will have a female and a male part.
+You need both to produce fruit, and pollination takes the pollen from the male to the female flower.
 Without it, no fruit.
-(Some species of plants use self pollination where both male and female parts are in the same flower so pollination is almost always done by itself.
+(Some species of plants use self-pollination where both male and female parts are in the same flower, so pollination is almost always done by itself.
 Beans are a great example of this!
 Where plants use two different flowers is where this will benefit.)

 The Artist's Brush

-If you have a small paint brush (one for the smallest of strokes, only a few hairs) then great!
-If not then buy one as they are very cheap.
-I tried a cleaned mascara brush I stole from my fiancé but damaged the female flower trying to do the self applying method so had to buy the small brush:(
+If you have a small paintbrush (one for the smallest of strokes, only a few hairs), then great!
+If not, then buy one, as they are very cheap.
+I tried a clean mascara brush I stole from my fiancé, but I damaged the female flower trying to do the self applying method, so I had to buy the small brush.

 I would wear gloves just for added protection.
 I went in for my zucchini plant and pulled back with a stinging hand.
 I knew they had the spines, I just carelessly forgot.